denisidoro/reseau/README.md

 }
 ```

-Later on we a view model, that convert state to view properties:
+Later on we build a view model, that converts state to view properties:
 ```kotlin
 class CounterViewModel(s: CounterState) : ViewModel {
     val text = s.i.toString()